Coronavirus Update: Diamond Princess Passengers Leave Ship As Expert Slams Quarantine

 Criticizing a lack of carefulness on the ship, Iwata said there was also no clear leadership role by medical experts.

-"There was no single professional infection control person inside the ship, and there was nobody in charge of infection prevention as a professional."
+"There was no single professional infection control person inside the ship, and there was nobody in charge of infection prevention as a professional.
+The bureaucrats were in charge of everything," he said.

 When he raised those concerns with a senior officer of Japan's health ministry Iwata added, the official was "very unhappy" with his suggestions for improving protections on the ship.